pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 ### What does "minimal" mean anyway?

-A goal of a "minimal" test case could mean minimize lines of code; or the number of characters.
+The objective of a "minimal" test case could mean minimize lines of code; or the number of characters.
 It is also good to minimize the number of source files: one file, cut-and-pastable into [play.rust-lang.org][], is especially desirable.
 {% marginblock %}